Over 20 years of stone experience

 Winter (Nov–Mar) ❌ Not recommended Too damp, cold, and unpredictable

-Key conditions to check before sealing:
+Key points to check before sealing:

 Patio sealer with water droplets